Do I have to complete a Harvested Production Report (HPR) before registering a claim?

 How is the grade factor calculated?
 How does grade impact a post harvest claim?

 MASC conducts market price surveys across Manitoba in the fall of each year specifically for calculating grade factors.
 A grade factor is determined by dividing the average fall price for a specific grade by the average fall price of the guaranteed grade.

 All grades below the guaranteed grade for each crop are assigned a grade factor.
 The grade factor represents the value of the harvested production relative to the guaranteed grade.
 The production for that grade is then multiplied by the grade factor.
-The result is a decrease in the amount of production counted for claim calculation purposes to compensate for the lower grade.
+The result is a decreased amount of production counted for claim calculation purposes to compensate for the lower grade.

 Foreign material is treated as dockage.
 Volunteer grain up to per cent is also treated as dockage.
 Any amount of volunteer grain over per cent is assigned a market value and is considered part of your production.
-Excessive volunteer grain is considered to be a controllable factor, and as such is not an insurable cause of loss.
+Excessive volunteer grain is considered a controllable factor and not an insurable cause of loss.
 Wheat and/or barley with high vomitoxin levels (over parts per million) may qualify for a lower grade.
 You should submit documentation (sales receipts/test results) to MASC indicating high vomitoxin levels.